 Not your everyday academic

 A New York Times columnist, academic, author and Nobel Laureate, Shiller is also a child of immigrants from Lithuania.
 He has entrepreneurial skills as well, setting up his own company to launch the Case-Shiller home price index.

 There are two things that those close to Shiller say about him.
 One is that even though he’s incredibly busy, he finds it hard to say no to anyone or anything.
 The other is that he’s very talkative.
 When we meet him on the Yale campus where he’s been a professor of economics since 1982, you can easily understand why his wife Virginia “Ginny” Shiller, a psychologist, believes he might have Attention Deficit Disorder.
 There’s a certain look in his eyes, as if he’s following several trains of thought at once – without ever losing one.

 Incorporating psychology into economics

 Shiller is one of the founders of behavioral economics, behavioral finance in particular.
 He, along with two other economists, Daniel Kahneman and Richard Thaler, are leading figures who created a new approach that profoundly challenged existing thinking.
-For decades, they’ve emphasized the importance of taking a broad view and incorporating other academic disciplines into economics.
+For decades, they’ve emphasized the importance of taking a broader view and incorporating other academic disciplines into economics.